Why we are engaging with Homes for Life Housing Partnership (Homes for Life)

-We are engaging with Homes for Life about its governance.
+We are engaging with Homes for Life about its governance and financial management.

-In October 2020 Homes for Life commissioned an independent investigation which identified weaknesses in relation to aspects of its approach to asset management and performance management.
-Homes for Life agreed an action plan and has made progress towards addressing some of the findings and recommendations.
+In October 2020 Homes for Life commissioned an independent investigation which identified weaknesses in aspects of its approach to asset management and performance management.
+Homes for Life appointed an interim manager, agreed an action plan and has made progress towards addressing most of the findings and recommendations.

-We are engaging with Homes for Life to get assurance that it has the capacity to take forward improvements.
+We will continue to engage with Homes for Life to seek assurance that it completes and embeds its improvements, and following a strategic options appraisal that it recruits a permanent senior officer.
 Homes for Life is working openly and constructively with us.